 Common to most O'Hara story collections are the early works "The Doctor's Son" and "Over the River and Through the Wood".
 The first is narrated by a teenager who helps a young medical man fill in for the youth's sick father, administering to the culturally diverse inhabitants of the rural community.
 In thirty-odd pages, a novel's worth of characters and situations are effortlessly presented.
 O'Hara appears at this time a completely naturalistic writer with a keen ear for dialogue and an equal eye for the telling social detail.
 The story is reminiscent in tone of the famous Hemingway story of a doctor's son being brought face to face with adult reality.
 But O'Hara is less ironic, more accepting of all his characters.

-"Over the River and Through the Wood" may also have a Hemingway connection as I've wondered whether the older writer was influenced by the title into calling a novel Across the River and Into the Trees.
-But this is no war tale.
+"Over the River and Through the Wood" may also have a Hemingway connection as I've wondered whether the older writer was influenced by the title into calling one of his novels Across the River and Into the Trees.
+But O'Hara's work is no war tale.
 It's a quiet little story—barely seven pages long—about an elderly man who takes a disastrous trip with younger people.

 Other stories in that first Doctor's Son collection are hardly more than vignettes by length—little more than three or four pages of conversation.
 But they carry emotional impact that belies their seemingly underwritten style.